-My 9-year old son came home from school recently with a bit of unintended advice and wisdom.
+When my son was 9-years old, he came home from school with a bit of unintended advice and wisdom.

 At school he was asked to write down one goal for the week.
 His response was “STAY AWESOME.”
 Well, actually he originally wrote "Be Awesome," erased it and boldly scribed "Stay Awesome."

 When I first read this, I laughed.
 Really?
 Stay Awesome.
 That’s his goal.
 Hmmm.
 Not sure that was what the teacher was going for, but the more I thought about it, I got excited about how life would shift by taking on staying awesome.

 The core of every human being is amazing.
 Every one of us has an essence or quality about us that is unique and special.
 And as an Ontological Coach, this is what I work with clients on getting back to.
 Yours may be joy, play, love, peace or brilliance.
 But when conflict arises and you get scared, you may get angry, jealous, or have guilt.

 But the good news is, you have a choice.

 To “Stay Awesome,” consider making it a practice to “Notice the Awesome,” especially in yourself, your spouse, your child or even your boss or co-worker.

 We can be the harshest critics to ourselves and to the people who are closest to us.
 Sometimes we even have a blind spot to all the good and fixate on the bad.
 If you notice yourself doing this, it may be time for acknowledgment.

 Start by journaling the awesomeness in your life.
 What are the accomplishments made today by you, your family or at work?
 Tell those important people in your life what they mean to you.
 If you become a better support system to your partner, you’ll get a better support system in return.